jackrabbit72380/ProjectOra237/README.md

 I'm hoping the color codes can become usefull in other future projects.

-feal free to use them for anything you like .
+feal free to use them for anything you like.